-Joint Mobilization: Expert Treatment for Joint Stiffness and Dysfunction
+Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

-Joint mobilization is a fundamental skill of physiotherapy that involves gentle, precise movements applied to joints to restore normal motion, reduce pain, and improve function.
-At Penrith Physiotherapy Sports Centre, our experienced physiotherapists use advanced joint mobilization techniques as part of comprehensive manual therapy programs to help patients achieve optimal joint health and movement quality.
+Joint mobilisation is a fundamental skill of physiotherapy that involves gentle, precise movements applied to joints to restore normal motion, reduce pain, and improve function.
+At Penrith Physiotherapy Sports Centre, our experienced physiotherapists use advanced joint mobilisation techniques as part of comprehensive manual therapy programs to help patients achieve optimal joint health and movement quality.

-Joint mobilization is a passive movement technique where the physiotherapist applies specific forces to joints to:
+Joint mobilisation is a passive movement technique where the physiotherapist applies specific forces to joints to:

 - Restore Normal Movement: Return joints to their optimal range of motion